- Details

 Keep to marked roads or paths.
 Off road driving is prohibited but cycling follows the same rules as hiking exept in some national parks.
 The soil and vegetation is very sensitive to all traffic due to the very brief growing season, only 2 to 4 months, and even walkers can cause permanent damage to the land, which may recover only slowly or not at all.

-Cyclists are allowed in all tunnels except the one under Hvalfjörður, but that scenic fjord has an exellent road around it, and Vaðlaheiðargöng east of Akureyri.
+Cyclists are allowed in all tunnels except the one under Hvalfjörður, but that scenic fjord has an exellent road around it, and also Vaðlaheiðargöng east of Akureyri.

 Image from Vegagerðin / The Public Roads Administration